Cyberlane/cogent-thumbnail-api/README.md

 If you already have some S3 Object storage, please update the `S3_ENDPOINT`, `S3_ACCESS_KEY`, `S3_SECRET_KEY` and `S3_BUCKET` accordingly.

+A script has been added to automatically configure access key, secret and a bucket for MinIO to make development faster (see the [init-minio.sh](/init-minio.sh)).

-If you do not have that, then please follow the steps in [`docs/minio-setup.md`](docs/minio-setup.md) to configure MinIO.
+However, if you want to skip using that and do everything manually, then please follow the steps in [`docs/minio-setup.md`](docs/minio-setup.md) to configure MinIO.

 ### Development Environment